 Generate the Search Terms Report by going to the Campaigns tab then Keywords > Details > All.
 You’ll see what keywords people searched for to see your ads.
 If some of the keywords are from places outside your target market, add them as negative keywords to exclude them from triggering your ads going forward.

-What we’ve discussed so far will give you an important foundation upon which you can base the localization of your PPC ads.
-To maximize your ad impact however, you can significantly benefit from the following best practices.
+What we’ve discussed so far will give you an important foundation upon which you can base the localisation of your PPC ads.
+To maximise your ad impact however, you can significantly benefit from the following best practices.

 Go Where Your Customers Are

 Choose locations in tandem with your pre-defined target market.
 If your product can only be shipped to people within your country of operation, target the entire country.
 If you only serve a certain state or city, choose that in your ad location and no more.
 The more specific you are, the less likely you will be to waste your PPC ads budget on clicks from people you will never sell to.

 Exclusions as Important as Inclusions

 It’s only natural that you’ll focus your efforts on specifying the locations you want your ads to appear in.
 However, exclusions are equally important.
 For example, if you ship to an entire country with the exception of 2 or 3 cities, you can list the cities as excluded so they don’t see your PPC ads.
 The combination of inclusions and exclusions helps you clearly demarcate a well-defined target audience.

 Use helpful tools such as Google Trends to identify which locations show the most interest in your product.
 Google Trends can show which city, metro, sub-region or country your chosen search keyword is most popular.
 This can serve as a guide in case you weren’t certain of where the bulk of your potential customers live.